Nima-Fazeli/Nima-Fazeli.github.io/research/research.md

 		<img src="{{site..baseurl }}/assets/inference_1.jpg" alt="Inference1" style="float:right;width:40%;" hspace="25" vspace="50">
 	</p>
   <p>
-		Let's assume we have a robotic system making contact with the environment, can we make inferences about the physical properties (such as masses, inertias, and contact parameters) of the robotic system?
-Can we also make inferences about the contact forces from the interaction?
+		Let's assume we have a rigid-body system (for example a robotic manipulator) making and breaking contact with the environment.
+How can we infer physical properties such masses, inertias, and contact properties simultanously with contact forces?
+Most importantly, how can we infer these properties without breaking the trajectory into contact-free and contacting segments and individually studying each?
+Is there a way in which we can consider the full trajectory of the system including contacts in one framework?
 	</p>
   <p>
-		In this project, I developed a mathematical framework that i) tells us explicitly what parameters/forces are identifiable, and ii) provides a formulation to compute these quantities given a time-series of observations, under the assumption of rigid-body frictional interactions.
+		In this project, we developed a mathematical framework that: i) tells us explicitly what parameters/forces are identifiable given the types of observations available, and ii) provides a formulation to compute these quantities given a time-series of observations under the assumption of rigid-body frictional interactions without the need to explicitly identify and enumrate contact events.
+This formulation yields a nonlinear optimization program that can be solved for the desired properties given noisy state measurements.
 	</p>
   <p>
     <a href="https://link.springer.com/chapter/10.1007/978-3-319-60916-4_38"